turingschool/front-end-curriculum/lessons/unit-testing-react.md

 First, we should start by being clear about what should happen.
 If you look closely at the code, you'll see that `onPurchase`, `onStar`, and `onRemove` properties are being passed in.
 It stands to reason that these functions should be called when one of those fancy buttons we just made are tested.

-This is just a unit test.
-How are we going to test this functionality?
-Doesn't it require _at least_ the containing element?
+At this point, we don't necessarily care what the functions are doing -- just that they are being called appropriately.
+This is where **mocks** come in handy.
+Mocks are stubbed-in or "faked" functionality that allows us to unit test specific parts of our code without having to worry about others.
+A mock will override the behavior of a specific function and provide you with utilities to test the interaction with the mock instead.

+You'll find when testing applications that use a framework like React, you'll nned to make a significant amount of mocks.
+And that's ok!
+Sometimes it may feel like you're faking too much of your code by mocking so many pieces of functionality.
+The general rule here is if you're not testing the actual behavior **within** the code you are mocking, it's perfectly fine to mock it.

-Jest is more than just a Mocha alternative and a Chai alternative.
-It's also a Sinon alternative!
-We can use mocks to test that the functions we passed in are being called.
+So let's use mocks to test that the functions we passed in are being called appropriately.

 Consider the following test:

 ```js
 it('should call the onPurchase prop when clicked', () => {